openml/openml-python/_sources/usage.txt

     >>> apikey = 'Your API key'
     >>> openml.apikey = apikey

-The second option is to create a config like this:
+The second option is to create a config file:

 .. code:: bash

     apikey = qxlfpbeaudtprb23985hcqlfoebairtd

-The config file has to be in the directory :bash:`~/.openml/config` and must exist prior to importing the openml module.
+The config file must be in the directory :bash:`~/.openml/config` and exist prior to importing the openml module.

 When downloading datasets, tasks, runs and flows, they will be cached to retrieve them without calling the server later.
-As with the api key, the cache directory can be either specified through the API or through the config file:
+As with the API key, the cache directory can be either specified through the API or through the config file:

 API: